ivanchromjak/jekyll-theme-eon/_blocks/home-why-jekyll-2.md

 title: Secure
 ---

-There are only static files and a web server on our server, there’s nothing dynamic that can be exploited.
+There are only static files on a web server, there’s nothing dynamic that can be exploited.